Our Auntie Rosa: The Family of Rosa Parks Remembers Her Life and Lessons

 exploring the HEART of families

 I hope you will get and read this charming book by people who expressed their love and admiration for a woman most of us only know from history books.
-She may remind you of a special relative or friend you may want to call or write to tell how much they meant to you.
+She may remind you of a special relative or friend you could call or write to tell how much they meant to you.
 Do it soon, they won’t be with you forever.